apache/nuttx-apps/graphics/twm4nx/README.txt

       o Move toward the top decreases the height of the Window o Other moves will affect both the height and width of the window.

+  Themes
+    - There are two themes support by the configuration system: o CONFIG_TWM4NX_CLASSIC.
+Strong bordered windows with dark primary colors.
+Reminiscent of Windows 98. o CONFIG_TWM4NX_CONTEMPORARY.
+Border-less windows in pastel shades for a more contemporary look.

 Issues:

     2019-05-16: